ThirdDegreeCancer/CS207Project/README.md

 Once you have completed this step, you've finished the circuit!

-> **Note:** If you're getting a repeated *"Controller not found"* error in the monitor, use a multi-meter to test the voltage of the data line before and after the logic level converter, while pressing and not pressing buttons on the controller.
-The meter should register the presses as a super small, yet consistent drop in voltage.
-If this small drop doesn't make it through the converter, you may need a better logic level converter.
+> **Note:** If you're getting a repeated *"Controller not found"* error in the monitor, go back and make sure you have your controller wired up properly.
+Reference the image above.
+It is the FEMALE end (on the GameCube), so wire accordingly.

 ## Software

 All you have to do is download and extract the repository, and run the **"[name of main file]"** file inside the **/src/** folder.
 This will initialize the HID device, and you should be able to connect to the Arduino just like a regular Bluetooth controller.
-The controller is set to create preset outputs for each button, so you might have to some ingame rebinding.
-Otherwise, you should be able to modify **"[name of file]"** to have different bindings.
+The controller input is preset, so all rebinding will have to be done ingame, but it should match the controls of a regular gamepad.

 ## Team